-&lt;sup>97 This raises the fascinating question of causality: Did career choices and experiences shape attitudes towards procedural values or did the attitudes towards procedural values shape career choices?
-See generally E. ALLAN LIND & TOM R. TYLER, THE SOCIAL PSYCHOLOGY OF PROCEDURAL JUSTICE 235 (1988) ("Like other such attitudes . . . procedural preferences might be acquired during the childhood socialization process and come to acquire their own affective base.").
+&lt;sup>98 This raises the fascinating question of causality: did career choices and experiences shape attitudes towards procedural values, or did the attitudes towards procedural values shape career choices?
+See generally E. ALLAN LIND & TOM R. TYLER, THE SOCIAL PSYCHOLOGY OF PROCEDURAL JUSTICE 235 (MELVIN J. LERNER ed., 1988) ("Like other such attitudes . . . procedural preferences might be acquired during the childhood socialization process and come to acquire their own affective base.").

-&lt;sup>98 Statistical significance is unrelated to questions of normative, practical, and or conceptual importance.
+&lt;sup>99 Statistical significance is unrelated to questions of normative, practical, and or conceptual importance.
 A finding might be statistically significant but not of any relevance to anybody alive.

-&lt;sup>99 Ideally we would also use regression models to tease out simultaneous effects.
-However, we cannot test for them here because of the lack of control variables (e.g. years since graduation from law school, income, ideological score, etc.-it was simply not feasible to collect reliable data on such control variables).
+&lt;sup>100 Ideally, we would also use regression models to tease out simultaneous effects.
+However, we cannot test for them here because of the lack of control variables (e.g., years since graduation from law school, income, ideological score, etc.-it was simply not feasible to collect reliable data on such control variables).